MicrosoftDocs/defender-docs/articles/defender-for-cloud/partner-integrations.md

 | Rapid7 | Rapid7 is a cybersecurity company that provides security data and analytics solutions.
 It helps organizations manage vulnerabilities, detect threats, and respond to incidents in real-time, enhancing their overall security posture. | [Integrate partner solutions](partner-integration.md) |
 | Qualys | Qualys is a cybersecurity company that provides cloud-based security and compliance solutions.
 It helps organizations identify and manage security risks, ensuring continuous protection and compliance across their IT environments. | [Integrate partner solutions](partner-integration.md) |

-## Receive insights
+## Share data with external partners

-The following table lists the partner solutions that receive insights from Defender for Cloud.
-These solutions help you to streamline security operations, automate remediation workflows, and manage cyber risks more effectively.
+The following table lists our partners that can receive data from Defender for Cloud.
+These solutions help you to provide insights from Defender for Cloud to other security solutions.

 | Partner name | Description | Partner integration documentation |
 |--|--|--|